-Emirates NBD Joins Dubai Fintech Summit As The Premium Banking Partner
+Emirates NBD joins Dubai FinTech Summit as the Premium Banking Partner

-(MENAFN- ForPressRelease) Emirates NBD, a leading banking group in the MENAT (Middle East, North Africa and Terkiye) region, joins the Dubai FinTech Summit, organised by Dubai International Financial Centre (DIFC), as a Premium Banking Partner, underscoring its dedication to drive innovation and excellence in the financial sector.
-The official partnership agreement was signed in the presence of Arif Amiri, Chief Executive Officer at DIFC Authority and Abdulla Qassem, Group Chief Operating Officer at Emirates NBD during the DFS dialogues that took place on 23 January 2024, where industry leaders came together to drive discussions and set the agenda for the upcoming second edition of Dubai FinTech Summit,ï¿1⁄2to beï¿1⁄2held on 6 and 7 May 2024 at Madinat Jumeirah, Dubai.
+(MENAFN- EVOPS PR) Emirates NBD, a leading banking group in the MENAT (Middle East, North Africa and Türkiye) region, joins the Dubai FinTech Summit, organised by Dubai International Financial Centre (DIFC), as a Premium Banking Partner, underscoring its dedication to drive innovation and excellence in the financial sector.
+The official partnership agreement was signed in the presence of Arif Amiri, Chief Executive Officer at DIFC Authority and Abdulla Qassem, Group Chief Operating Officer at Emirates NBD during the DFS dialogues that took place on 23 January 2024, where industry leaders came together to drive discussions and set the agenda for the upcoming second edition of Dubai FinTech Summit, to be held on 6 and 7 May 2024 at Madinat Jumeirah, Dubai.

 Emirates NBD's commitment to fostering innovation is far reaching and includes industry partnerships with start-ups and accelerators.
 As well as this, the bank takes the next step to actively invite global fintech players to join forces in the collaborative development of cutting-edge products and services for its diverse customer base.